 If a Misrepresentation is contained in a record that is incorporated by reference in, or that is deemed to be incorporated into, an offering memorandum, the Misrepresentation is deemed to be contained in the offering memorandum.
-When a Misrepresentation is contained in an offering memorandum, no person or company is liable: (a) if the person or company proves that the purchaser had knowledge or constained in the offering memorandum was sent to the purchaser without the person's or company sk knowledge or consent, and (ii) that, after becoming aware that it was sent, the person or company promptly gave reasonable notice to the issuer that it was sent without the person's or company's knowledge and consent; (c) other than with respect to the issuer, if the person or company proves that, after becoming aware of the Misrepresentation, the person or company withdrew the person's or company's consent to the offering memorandum and gave reasonable notice to the issuer of the withdrawal and the reason for it; (d) other than with respect to any part of the offering memorandum purporting to be made on the authority of an expert or to be a copy of, or an extract from, an expert's report, opinion or statement, or (B) was not a fair copy of, or an extract from, the expert's report, opinion or statement, or (e) other than with respect to the issuer, with respect to any part of the offering memorandum (a) did not fairly represent the expert's report, opinion or statement, or (e) was not a fair copy of, or an extract from, the expert's report, opinion or statement, unless the person or company: (i) did not conduct an investigation sufficient to provide reasonable grounds for a belief that there had been no Misrepresentation; or (ii) believed there had been a Misrepresentation.
+When a Misrepresentation is contained in an offering memorandum, no person or company is liable: (a) if the person or company proves that the purchaser had knowledge or constained in the offering memorandum was sent to the person or company proves that the purchaser had knowledge or consent, and (ii) that, after becoming aware that it was sent, the person or company promptly gave reasonable notice to the issuer that it was sent without the person's or company's knowledge and consent; (c) other than with respect to the issuer, if the person or company proves that, after becoming aware of the Misrepresentation, the person or company withdrew the person's or company's consent to the offering memorandum and gave reasonable notice to the issuer of the withdrawal and the reason for it; (d) other than with respect to the issuer, if, with respect to any part of the offering memorandum purporting to be made on the authority of an expert or to be a copy of, or an extract from, an expert's report, opinion or statement, or (B) was not a fair copy of, or an extract from, the expert's report, opinion or statement, or (e) other than with respect to the issuer, with respect to any part of the offering memorandum (a) did not fairly represent the expert's report, opinion or statement, or (e) other than with respect to the issuer, with respect to any part of the offering memorandum not purporting to be made on an expert's authority and not purporting to be a copy of, or an extract from, an expert's report, opinion or statement, unless the person or company: (i) did not conduct an investigation sufficient to provide reasonable grounds for a belief that there had been no Misrepresentation.